 Yes.
 The Minor Program in Literature

 consists of six subjects chosen from offerings in the Introductory, Intermediate, and Seminar tiers.
 (Two Samplings subjects – up to four total – may be combined to count as one Intermediate subject.)
 The minor aims to enhance a student’s appreciation of major narrative, poetic, and dramatic texts in relation to the cultures that produced them and to lay a foundation for advanced study.
-Students designate a minor by completing an Application for a Minor form by the end of the sophomore year.
+Students designate a minor by completing an Application for a Minor form by the end of their sophomore year.

 Yes.
 There are three kinds of Literature Majors at MIT

 : Full Major, Joint Major, and Double Major.
 The Full Major is equivalent to the curricula of literary studies at major liberal arts universities.
-The Joint Major is designed to combine study in literature with substantial work in an engineering of science field.
+The Joint Major is designed to combine study in literature with substantial work in an engineering or science field.